Jane Lane: Well, there is that one about not starting fires in rooms that don't have fireplaces.

 With this level of benign neglect, the kids usually somehow turn out all right... or at least self-sufficient, if not a bit cynical.
 Bonus points if the mother is an artist.

-See also Adults Are Useless, Disappeared Dad, Missing Mom, When You Coming Home, Dad?, Free-Range Children, Parental Abandonment, and Parental Neglect.
+See also Adults Are Useless, Disappeared Dad, Missing Mom, When You Coming Home, Dad?, Free-Range Children, Hippie Parents, Minor Living Alone, No Fathers Allowed, Parental Abandonment, Permissive Parents, Parental Neglect.

-Skip Beat! — It's implied that the super-serious Kanae "Moko" Kotonami is the product of such a style of parenting, leaving her as the de facto adult at her home... despite the fact that she has at least two older, married siblings, if only because they are repeating the same hand off style with their respective families.
+- It's implied that the super-serious Kanae "Moko" Kotonami is the product of such a style of parenting, leaving her as the de facto adult at her home... despite the fact that she has at least two older, married siblings, if only because they are repeating the same hands-off style with their respective families.

-Haruka's parents are divorced and she lives with her mom, who's like this.
-She isn't spacy or detatched or self-involved, though, she's just really lazy, especially by stereotypical anime mom standards, and sleeps all the time.
+- Noein: Haruka's parents are divorced and she lives with her mom, who's like this.
+She isn't spacy or detached or self-involved, though; she's just really lazy, especially by stereotypical anime mom standards, and sleeps all the time.